mantorok1/homebridge-rinnai-touch-platform/README.md

       }
     ],

+#### Example: Showing all available options except for MQTT

+    "platforms": [
+      {
+        "platform": "RinnaiTouchPlatform",
+        "name": "Rinnai Touch",
+        "controllerType": "H",
+        "zoneType": "S",
+        "showFan": true,
+        "showAuto": true,
+        "showAdvanceSwitches": true,
+        "showManualSwitches": true,
+        "showHomebridgeEvents": true,
+        "showModuleEvents": true,
+        "clearCache": false
+      }
+    ],

 ## Version History

 See [Change Log](CHANGELOG.md).

-## Known Limitations
+## Known Limitations / Troubleshooting
-* The plugin only supports a TCP connection over a LAN so no other connections can be active at the time.
-This would typically be the TouchApp by Rinnai.
-* If the TCP connection is not closed properly then no further connections can be made to the module.
-I've tried to mitigate this as best I can by keeping TCP connections as short as possible and only allowing one request at a time.
-If it does happen I find rebooting my router clears it but rebooting the module itself should work also.
+* The Rinnai Touch module appears to only allow a single client to connect to it at one time via TCP/IP.
+As the plugin only supports a TCP/IP connection to the module no other connections from other clients (such as the TouchApp by Rinnai) can be active at the time the plugin starts.
+Once a connection is established the plugin will keep it open to prevent other clients connecting to it via TCP/IP.
+NOTE: Once the plugin has started you can then use the TouchApp as it will connect to the module via the cloud.
+* The module will disconnect if it has not received any requests after 5 minutes.
+To prevent this the plugin will send a blank command every minute.
+* The module is also very temperamental about the TCP/IP connection.
+If it is not not closed properly or re-opened too quickly then a "Connection Refused" error may occur which prevents the plugin from connecting to the module.
+This may happen if Homebridge is not shutdown gracefully (eg. a crash).
+If it does happen try restarting Homebridge, the Rinnai Touch module or your router.
 * Multi controller and Evaporative cooling configurations were not able to be tested so may not function properly.
-* Due to the lag between sending a command to the module and it correctly reflecting that command in it's status there may be a short delay of a few seconds before the Home app shows the correct values. eg. When switching from HEAT to COOL mode some details such as the desired temperature will take a few seconds before the current value is shown.
+* Due to the lag between sending a command to the module and it correctly reflecting that command in it's status there may be a short delay of a few seconds before the Home app shows the correct values. eg. When switching from `HEAT` to `COOL` mode some details such as the desired temperature will take a few seconds before the current value is shown.
-* If the number of zones is different between the `Heat` and `Cool` modes the Zone Switches are dynamically added or removed as necessary.
+* If the number of zones is different between the `HEAT` and `COOL` modes the Zone Switches are dynamically added or removed as necessary.
 The downside of this is that you will loose any changes you made to the accessory (eg. name).
 * If the WiFi module does not supply a current temperature then the temperature will display as zero in the Thermostat/Heater Cooler accessory.
 I would have prefered it showed as blank but couldn't find a way to do it.
 This appears to be a limitation of the service within Homebridge.
-* The WiFi module will close the TCP connection after 5 minutes of inactivity.
-If the connection timeout is set to never (ie. `-1`) the plugin will attempt to automatically reconnect.
 * The 'Heater Cooler' accessory is not currently supported by Home Assistant.
 See https://github.com/home-assistant/core/issues/30384